ostadabbas/MOTE-More-Than-Meets-the-Eye-Tracking/README.md

 This repository contains the official implementation of MOTE (More Than Meets the Eyes) for end-to-end multi-object tracking.

-This project was done in the [ACLab](https://ostadabbas.sites.northeastern.edu/) at Northeastern University.
+This project was developed in the [ACLab](https://ostadabbas.sites.northeastern.edu/) at Northeastern University.

 **Project Page:** [MOTE Project Page](https://bishoymoussa.github.io/mot-research.github.io/)